RednibCoding/OpenShadowFlare/readme.md

 That completes the first big reconstruction milestone: the whole support-DLL layer is ours.
 It does not mean every obscure code path is proven perfect yet.
 Audio timing, uncommon drawing modes, authenticated multiplayer, and some in-game map/rendering combinations still need broader testing.
-The next major piece is `ShadowFlare.exe` itself.
+The current major task is reconstructing the rest of `ShadowFlare.exe`.

-For the nitty-gritty, see the [fidelity inventory](fidelity/README.md).
-The [roadmap](roadmap.md) shows what we're planning to tackle next.
+For the DLL details, see the [fidelity inventory](fidelity/README.md).

+## Roadmap

+The [project roadmap](roadmap.md) is our working guide for the executable reconstruction.
+It explains what is already finished, why player movement is the next slice, and how the later work builds toward NPCs, scripts, combat, save compatibility, all four episodes, and multiplayer.

+It is a living plan rather than a promised schedule.
+We update it as the retail game teaches us more.

 ## Prebuilt binaries